Anthony Shorris

 Anthony Ernest Shorris (born March 7, 1957) is an American civil servant, educator, health care professional.
 He is a former executive director of the Port Authority of New York and New Jersey and a former first deputy mayor of New York City.
-He retired from New York City government in 2017.
-Shorris is currently a Partner at McKinsey & Company and teaches at the graduate program at Princeton University.
+Shorris is currently President and CEO of the New York City Economic Development Corporation and teaches in the graduate program at Princeton University.

 Early life and education

-Shorris was born in New York City to noted author and humanitarian Earl Shorris and author Sylvia Shorris.
+Shorris was born in New York City to noted author Earl Shorris and author Sylvia Shorris.
 A graduate of Collegiate School (New York City), Shorris received his AB in Government in 1977 from Harvard College and a Master's in Public Affairs from Princeton University's Woodrow Wilson School of Public and International Affairs in 1979.

 Career

 Health care

 Shorris first worked in health care at the non-profit organization HealthFirst Inc. where he served as Executive Vice President and Chief Operating Officer from 1995 to 2000.
 Shorris would then consult with Taft-Hartley funds on health care management issues, including the 1199 National Benefit Fund.
 From 2010 until 2013, Shorris served as the Vice Dean, Senior Vice President and Chief of Staff of the NYU Langone Medical Center.